ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 By default, ROS communication is not limited to localhost.
 ``ROS_AUTOMATIC_DISCOVERY_RANGE`` environment variable allows you to limit ROS discovery range.
-Using ``ROS_AUTOMATIC_DISCOVERY_RANGE`` is helpful in certain settings, such as classrooms, where multiple robots may publish to the same topic causing strange behaviors.
+Using ``ROS_AUTOMATIC_DISCOVERY_RANGE`` is helpful in certain settings, such as classrooms, where multiple robots may publish to the same topic, which can cause strange behaviors.

-See :ref:`Improved Dynamic Discovery <ImprovedDynamicDiscovery>` for more details.
+For more details, see :ref:`Improved Dynamic Discovery <ImprovedDynamicDiscovery>`.

 4 Verify your environment configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use this step to confirm that your shell has the ROS paths and variables from the earlier steps in this guide, including any optional variables you set.
+Confirm that your shell has the ROS paths and variables from the earlier steps in this guide, including any optional variables you set.

 Choose a terminal session that matches how you configured ROS: